Malta residence permit: how to get RP?

 • 0% for exports and intra-EU supplies.

-The only transaction-based tax is stamp duty: 5% on real estate transfers and 2% on transfers of shares in Maltese companies under the Duty on Documents and Transfers Act.
-The rate may rise to 5% if the company’s main assets are immovable property in Malta.
+Stamp duty is charged at 5% on real estate transfers and 2% on transfers of shares in Maltese companies under the Duty on Documents and Transfers Act.
+The rate may increase to 5% if a company’s principal assets consist of immovable property in Malta.
 Reduced or exempt rates may apply to family business transfers or intra-group reorganisations.

 To sum up: how to get a residence permit in Malta?